Alb-O/lab/README.md

-# Blender Build Manager Plugin for Obsidian
+# Blender Build Manager

 Download, manage, and launch Blender builds directly from Obsidian.

 ## Getting started

 After installing, use the ribbon icon or command palette to open the Blender Build Manager.
-The plugin will automatically detect builds in your configured directories and provide options to download new builds from the official Blender build server.
+The plugin will provide options to download new builds from the official Blender build server.

 ## Features